SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 SyncUpdateCatalog: 0 updates were synchronized to WSUS succesfully, and 0 failed to publish

-SCCM Third-Party Updates Step by Step Troubleshooting Process Guide 1
+SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide - Fig.6

 Added the Updates classification into software update point properties.
 You can see the new classification category in WCM.log.

-This is one of the important steps in the SCCM third-party software updates troubleshooting process.
+This is one of the important steps in the SCCM third-party software update troubleshooting process.

 The WSUS will automatically detect the changes in the classifications without initiating the WSUS sync from the SCCM console.